serebrov/serebrov.github.io-hugo/content/posts/2013-12-02-node-debug-mocha.md

 ```

 This way there are 5 seconds to start the node inspector and set a breakpoint.
-Mocha should be lauched as this:
+Mocha should be launched as this:

 ```bash
     $ mocha -t 10000 --debug